 Monitoring and surveillance activities by New Zealand against illicit maritime activities including ship-to-ship transfers

-1. New Zealand has decided to engage in monitoring and surveillance activities for the second time since last year by aircraft against illicit maritime activities, including ship-to-ship transfers with North Korean-flagged vessels prohibited by the United Nations Security Council Resolutions (UNSCRs), based in Kadena Air Base under the Agreement Regarding the Status of the United Nations Forces in Japan, from mid October.
+1. New Zealand will engage in monitoring and surveillance activities for the third time since 2018 by aircraft against illicit maritime activities, including ship-to-ship transfers with North Korean-flagged vessels prohibited by the United Nations Security Council resolutions (UNSCRs), using Kadena Air Base under the Agreement Regarding the Status of the United Nations Forces in Japan, from late October to late November.

 3. The Japan Coast Guard and the Japan Maritime Self-Defense Force are also conducting information gathering activities for vessels suspected to be in violation of the UNSCRs, and Japan will work closely with related countries.